Skip to main content

 Booking difficulty is rated easy.
 That is genuinely useful information in Paris, where the restaurants you actually want often require planning weeks or months ahead.
 Here, you are unlikely to face the same lead time as Pierre Gagnaire or Alléno Paris au Pavillon Ledoyen.
 Book a week out for dinner; for a midweek lunch, a few days' notice is often sufficient.
 If you are visiting Paris and want to lock in a fine-dining meal without the anxiety of a months-long waitlist, this is one of the more pragmatic choices at the €€€ level.

-The address , 55 Rue de la Verrerie, 75004 , puts you in the Marais, reachable by metro with several lines converging nearby.
+The address, 55 Rue de la Verrerie, 75004, puts you in the Marais, reachable by metro with several lines converging nearby.
 It is a neighbourhood worth arriving in early and leaving slowly, with enough to do before or after the meal to justify building an evening around it.

 Who Should Book

 Book La Table Cachée if: you are celebrating something and want a Michelin-recognised room without the €€€€ outlay; you are in Paris for a working lunch and need a setting that communicates seriousness; or you want a reliable, well-reviewed Modern Cuisine dinner in the Marais without months of planning.
-It is a stronger choice for two than for a group, and a stronger choice for lunch than dinner on pure value grounds , though the evening experience holds its own if the occasion calls for it.
+It is a stronger choice for two than for a group, a stronger choice for lunch than dinner on pure value grounds, though the evening experience holds its own if the occasion calls for it.

 Skip it if: the grandeur of a palace dining room is part of what you are paying for, or if you are specifically seeking a starred kitchen and are prepared to spend at the €€€€ level to get one.
 For those occasions, consider Kei or Le Cinq instead.